We adore this fine motor bear rescue!

+We adore this fine motor activity bear rescue!
+What do you do when your preschooler loves lava as much as they love snacks?
+You make the fine motor bear rescue, of course!
 Hot lava seems to be everywhere.
-I find that it sneaks into the living room and makes its way into the parking lot’s cracks.
+I find that it sneaks into the living room and enters the parking lot’s cracks.
 Lava and preschoolers seem to be this connection that unites them all.
 Welp.
 Apparently, it’s a thing, and I am determined to run with it to strengthen small hand muscles.
+Easy fine motor activities can be simple to set up and tons of fun, just like this activity!

 RELATED: Fine motor activities help pencil grip!
 Learn why!

-Fine motor activities need tongs and tweezers.
+Fine motor activities need tongs and tweezers

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.